tutucea/celestial-forecast/README.md

 # maya-forecast
-Human design transit tracker for Moon, Sun, Nodes, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.
+Human design transit tracker.
 This can be installed on Windows, Mac and Linux.

 Install Node.js:  download and install Node.js from the official website https://nodejs.org/en/download.
 This will also install npm (Node Package Manager) along with it.